 Let’s Talk EMDR Therapy!

-You may have heard about EMDR if you are involved in the therapy world, and maybe you are curious about it.
-EMDR is relatively new and has been making the rounds in many treatment centers, and for good reason!
+EMDR therapy is relatively new and has been making the rounds in many treatment centers, and for good reason!
 Even if you are new to EMDR, this post goes over all the information you need to decide if it’s something you may benefit from.

 EMDR: Eye Movement Desensitization and Reprocessing

-EMDR is a specific treatment modality some therapists have the opportunity to be trained in.
+EMDR therapy is a specific treatment modality that some therapists train in and utilize.
 It is mainly used to treat Post-Traumatic Stress Disorder (PTSD) but can be used for a variety of issues including phobias, depression, anxiety, chronic pain, and more.
-It was first created by Francine Shapiro in the 1980’s.
+Francine Shapiro first created EMDR in the 1980’s.
 Dr. Shapiro initially used EMDR to successfully treat veterans who were experiencing significant PTSD symptoms from their time in combat.
 It has only grown from her initial work in the 80’s.

 How does EMDR work?